splitneutron/CS3-Case_Study/README.md

 Important Information
 ---
-There are two PDFs which are the Hook for the case study as well as the Rubric.
+There are two PDFs which are the Hook (CS3 Hook Document.pdf) for the case study as well as the Rubric.

 Data
 ---
-The necessary data is located in the "DATA" folder and has cleaned datasets as well to be used for the model.
+The necessary data is located in the "data" folder and has cleaned datasets as well to be used for the model.

 Supplemental Materials
 ---